linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 17.09.2023 (announcement)
+- 🚀🔧 Hey there!
+We've been working on our concept, aiming for ultimate dynamism to deliver code as fast as a production line! 🏭💻 Exciting, right? 💪✨ How do you think this level of agility could benefit your development projects?
+Share your thoughts! 👇 #CodeDynamism #TechInnovation

+### 17.09.2023 (announcement)
+- 📣 Hey everyone! 👋 Exciting times ahead as we gear up for some thrilling new projects! 🚀 Stay tuned as we dive into uncharted territories to bring you innovative solutions. 💡✨ What kind of projects are you most excited about?
+Share your thoughts! 💬 #NewProjects #InnovationJourney

 ### 17.09.2023 (announcement EventiX)
 - 📢 Exciting news!
 We're thrilled to share our ongoing work on EventiX, a groundbreaking event project that aims to be offered as a franchise opportunity in the future. 🌟🎉 Join us on this journey and stay tuned for more updates! 🔜💼💼 Any thoughts on what makes a successful franchise?
 Share your insights below! 👇🤔 #EventiX #FranchiseOpportunity #StayTuned